thibautjombart/treescape/vignettes/treescape.md

-*treescape*: tatistical exploration of landscapes of phylogenetic trees
+*treescape*: statistical exploration of landscapes of phylogenetic trees
 =================================================
 *treescape* implements new methods for the exploration and analysis of distributions of phylogenetic trees for a given set of taxa.

-Installing *apex*
+Installing *treescape*
 -------------
 To install the development version from github: